TekHero/tekhero.github.io/_projects/2016-06-05-ReboundIt.md

 image: '/images/App-Icons/ReboundIt-AppIcon.png'
 ---

 Rebound It was one of my more simpler yet most addicting game that I've built.
 The idea behind this game was a twist of the classic game Pong, but the twist that I added for my version is that instead of bouncing the ball back to the other paddle, it was instead a single paddle bouncing more than one ball all around an invisible barrier that I placed along the top, leading and trailing borders of the screen.
-Essentially it would be closely aligned with the real life version of Indoor Pickleball but a 2D version if you will.
+Essentially it would be closely aligned with the real life version of Indoor Racquetball but a 2D version if you will.

 All the assets in the game were also designed by myself.